raamcosta/compose-destinations/README.md

 - `Scaffold` composable lambda parameters will be given a current `Destination`.
 This makes it trivial to have top bar, bottom bar and drawer depend on the current destination.
 - Besides the `NavHost` and `Scaffold` wrappers, the generated `Destinations` class contains all `NavGraphs`.
 Each `NavGraph` contains the start `Destination` as well as all its destinations and its nested `NavGraphs`.
 - If you would like to have additional properties/functions in the `Destination` (for example a "title" which will be shown to the user for each screen) you can make an extension property/function of `Destination` for a similar effect.
-Since it is a sealed interface, a `when` expression will make sure you always have a definition for each screen (check this file for an example [file](https://github.com/raamcosta/compose-destinations/blob/main/app/src/main/java/com/ramcosta/samples/destinationstodosample/DestinationSpecExtensions.kt)).
+Since it is a sealed interface, a `when` expression will make sure you always have a definition for each screen (check this [file](https://github.com/raamcosta/compose-destinations/blob/main/app/src/main/java/com/ramcosta/samples/destinationstodosample/DestinationSpecExtensions.kt) for an example).

 ## Current state

 This lib is still in its alpha stage, APIs can change.
-I'm looking for all kinds of feedback, issues, feature requests and help in improving the code or even this README.
+I'm looking for all kinds of feedback, issues, feature requests and help in improving the code.
 So please, if you find this interesting, try it out in some sample projects and let me know how it goes!

 ## License